denoland/docs/runtime/manual/tools/coverage.md

 ## Output Formats

-By default we support Deno's own coverage format - but you can also output coverage reports in the lcov format.
+By default we support Deno's own coverage format - but you can also output coverage reports in the lcov format, or in html.

 ```bash
 deno coverage --lcov --output=cov.lcov